ExDev85/ProPharmacyManagerW/CHANGE.md

 4. Change Upgrade process from older versions.
 5. Change the program icon.
 6. Add the same item more than once.
+7. Control users info from the main window
+8. Items type in all medics window will show now as text not numbers

 ##0.9.9.6:
 1. You don't have to run the program as administrator anymore.